|Download File Description||Links to Downloadable Files||Disclaimer|

 |Additional information about the designated areas is available in the external data files in both xbase (dbf) and spreadsheet (xls) formats.
 These data files are provided in a compressed self-extracting zip file along with the file "ExternalFileData.txt" which lists the area attributes in the external data files.
 The external data files can be linked to the shapefiles through the composID field in each file.|

-The compressed area shapefiles that can be downloaded below contain the boundary shapes for all of the areas that were designated nonattainment for a standard.
-The external data files contain the current area status information (as of the Green Book posted date), indicating as of the date of the Green Book posting the reclassification and whether an area is nonattainment or has been redesignated to maintenance.
+The compressed area shapefiles listed below contain the boundary shapes for all of the areas that were designated nonattainment for a standard revision.
+The external data files contain the current area status information, indicating the reclassification and whether an area is nonattainment or has been redesignated to maintenance at the time of the Green Book posting.
+The external data files can be linked to the shapefiles through the composID field in each file.

 |Links to Downloadable Files|

-* Multi-state nonattainment areas are not considered maintenance areas until all states in the area have been redesignated.
+* External Data Files contain the nonattainment/maintenance status and classification at the time of the Green Book's posting and can be linked to the shapefiles through the composID field in each file.
+Multi-state nonattainment areas are not considered maintenance areas until all states in the area have been redesignated.

 |To save the download file, click on the link.
 You will be given the choice of opening or saving the zipped files.
 Identify a directory for the zip file when prompted.
 If your browser loads the data onto the screen instead of asking you where to save the file, hit the back button, click on the file with your right mouse button, and select the save option (e.g., "Save Link As" in Firefox or "Save Target As" in Internet Explorer).|